PrefectHQ/prefect/docs/tutorials/advanced-mapping.md

 Now that we have all of the building blocks for scraping everything, the question remains: how do we fit it all together?
 Without Prefect, you might consider writing a loop that iterates over the results of `create_episode_list`.
 For each episode, you could put everything within a `try / except` block to capture any errors and let other episodes proceed.
 If you then wanted to exploit parallelism, you'd need to refactor further, taking into account that you _don't yet know_ how many episodes `create_episode_list` will return.

-All of these ideas are perfectly fine, but consider this: we've already written the code that we _want_ executed; everything else is additional boilerplate to avoid the various errors and negative outcomes that might arise.
+Any of these ideas would work, but consider this: we've already written the code that we _want_ executed; everything else is additional boilerplate to avoid the various errors and negative outcomes that might arise.
 This is _precisely_ where Prefect can be so useful - if we piece our functions together into a flow, everything is taken care of and the intent of our code is still immediately apparent, without having to wade through the defensive logic.

 In our current situation, instead of a loop, we utilize the `map()` method of tasks.
 At a high level, at runtime `task.map(iterable_task)` is roughly equivalent to:
 ```python